LandryBulls/PlaylistPulser/README.md

 There are a few different mappings called "scenes" that are stored as dictionaries with parameters with keys (i.e., `bass_range`, `min_bass_brightness`, `strobe=True/False`).
 These dictonaries are then fed to functions that generate functions that are applied to each FFT vector and output a set of DMX commands based on the vector.

-I'm going to attempt to restructure it into different python scripts to make it more organized and actually work like a packge.
+I'm going to attempt to restructure it into different python scripts to make it more organized and actually work like a package.

+TO-DO's:
+- Implement MFCC calculation using librosa with precomputed filterbank.
+Use MFCC for all subsequent processing.
+- Add Spotifizer to get song data and associated scene mappings.
+- Add fancy UI with curses.
+- Workshop other ML-based audio processing techniques?